RACV Logo

 Day 14: Iringa

-Today is a long travel day into Tanzania and its southern highlands (approximately 11 hours).
-Sit back, relax and watch as the countryside passes by.
-On arrival you will set up camp on the grounds of a farmhouse situated on the outskirts of this pleasant settlement.
-The area is filled with natural bush land which can make it a bird watchers paradise.
-Make the most of this rural setting by doing some stargazing before you retire for the night.
+Today you'll head towards Iringa and set up camp on the grounds of a farmhouse situated on the outskirts of this pleasant settlement.
+The area is filled with natural bush, which makes it a bird watchers paradise.
+If it's a clear night, make the most of this rural setting by stargazing before you retire for the night.

 Day 15: Mikumi National Park